 If you still have time in your schedule, we recommend spending a few days in Zermatt.
 Your first day should be a low-key day, as your body will need some recovery time (ours did!), but there are some great hikes that we recommend.

-For more information, read our article Best Things to Do in Zermatt.
+For more information, read our articles Best Things to Do in Zermatt and 12 Epic Hikes in Zermatt.
 But the top experiences that we recommend are riding the train to Gornergrat and doing the very easy hike to Riffelsee and Riffelberg, riding the cable car to Rothorn for more spectacular views, and visiting Matterhorn Glacier Paradise.
 The hike to Hornlihütte is one of our favorites and takes you to the hut used by climbers on their way to the peak of the Matterhorn.
 And finally, if you want to add on one more epic experience, climb to the summit of the Breithorn, one of the easiest 4000+ meter peaks in the Alps.

 Clarifications for the Walkers Haute Route Book